 - Take time to relax.
 Make time in your day to meditate, pray, read a book, or practice stretching or yoga.
 It's important to plan time during your day to slow down and reflect.

 - Add more exercise into your day.
 Walk before or after work.
 Take the steps rather than the elevator.
 Use your standing desk at work.
-Walk to the store rather than jumping in your car and driving.
+Walk to the store rather than driving.
 Keep track of your steps on your iPhone or another fitness tracker.
 Add exercise and stretch into your day.

 Changing your daily behaviors through diet, exercise, and relaxation will put you on your way to living the Mediterranean Lifestyle.

 Be patient.
-The weight you are trying to lose probably didn’t appear in 30 days, give your body time to shed those pounds and get the benefit of improved health through the Mediterranean Diet.
+Give your body time to shed those pounds and get the benefit of improved health through the Mediterranean Diet.

 This site contains general information about diet, health, fitness, and nutrition.
 This information should not be used to diagnose, treat, prevent, or cure any disease or condition.
 Please consult with your physician before using any dietary supplement or before beginning a diet or exercise program.